TimeMachine1994/081925-SvelteTweb/FULLSLUG_LIVE_STREAM_REFACTOR_PLAN_WEBHOOKS.md

 - [ ] Test with stream that has no cloudflareInputId
 - [ ] Test with legacy cloudflareInputId field (not in streamCredentials)
-- [ ] Test multiple streams on same memorial
+- [ ] Test multiple streams on same event
 - [ ] Test stream status changing multiple times rapidly
 - [ ] Test with browser tab in background (should still update)
 - [ ] Test with network interruption (Firestore reconnects automatically)